 PHYSICIAN ASSISTANT PROGRAM - Pleasantville

-Students are required to maintain a cumulative QPA of 3.0, which requires a cumulative grade of "B" or higher to continue and graduate from the PA Program.
+Students are required to maintain a cumulative QPA of 3.0 or higher to continue and graduate from the PA Program.

 REQUIREMENTS FOR PROMOTION WITHIN THE DIDACTIC YEAR

-- Each student must pass each PASP letter graded courses with a minimum grade of a “B-” (80%) and a “P” in all PASP pass/fail graded courses.
+2. Each student must pass each PASP letter graded courses with a minimum grade of a “C” (74%) and a “P” in all PASP pass/fail graded courses.

-- Students must demonstrate skills required necessary for clinical practice as determined by the Program.
+3. Students must demonstrate skills required necessary for clinical practice as determined by the program.

-- A satisfactory rating from the Academic/Curriculum Committee must be obtained through meeting all academic and professional standards.
+4. A satisfactory rating from the Academic Affairs Committee must be obtained through meeting all academic and professional standards.

-- Students must comply with the policies of Pace University and the Physician Assistant Program - Pleasantville.
+5. Students must comply with the policies of Pace University and the Pleasantville Physician Assistant Program.

-- Students must comply with the Standards of Professional Conduct for the Physician Assistant Student set forth in the Program’s student handbook as well as University policies described in the Pace University Graduate Student Handbook.
+6. Students must comply with the Standards of Professional Conduct for the Physician Assistant Student set forth in the program’s PA Student Handbook as well as University policies described in the Pace University Graduate Student Handbook.

 REQUIREMENTS FOR SUCCESSFUL COMPLETION OF THE DIDACTIC YEAR